ItsSim/fsolauncher-next/README.md

 # fsolauncher-next
-A 2021 FreeSO launcher made with Electron.
+A 2021 FreeSO Launcher made with Electron.

 ## Goals
 * A more intuitive, less clicky launcher.